nschlia/ffmpegfs/INSTALL.md

 Log files contain "bc: command not found", so the command line communicator is missing.

-Fix by installing it (or similar):
+Fix it by installing (or similar):

      apt-get install bc

 ### Make reports "/bin/sh: a2x: command not found"

-You are missing out on asciidoc, to install do (or similar):
+You are missing out on asciidoc.
+To install it, do (or similar):

      apt-get install asciidoc

 That should fix it.
-You may just install asciidoc-base to safe disk space
+You may just install asciidoc-base to save disc space.

 ### "make help-pdf" reports "non-zero exit status 127"

 Running "make help-pdf" fails like this:

     $ make -s help-pdf
       GEN      ffmpegfs.1.pdf